Can I really get an "Ag Exemption" by putting honey bees on my land?

 help you keep the accurate and complete records that you will need to qualify

-Whatever your choice, we can help with consulting services, bees and equipment, and training/education classes: contact us at BeeMindfulHoneyFarms@gmail.com or below to ask your questions or to get on our list of customers!
+Whatever your choice, we can help with leasing and consulting services (within our service area), bees and hives, as well as training/education classes: contact us at BeeMindfulHoneyFarms@gmail.com or via text at (512) 699-0605 to ask your questions or to get on our list of customers!